HEAVY MACHINERY PRO Logo

 How do I match hydraulic attachments to my excavator?

 Suitability depends on your machine's hydraulic flow (L/min) and pressure (PSI) ratings.
-Ensure your 95% new excavator has the auxiliary piping required for breakers, grapples, or augers.
+Ensure your A1 excavator has the auxiliary piping required for breakers, grapples, or augers.

 Is a long-reach boom suitable for standard digging?